Malick-Taky/alx-system_engineering-devops/0x00-shell_basics/README.md

 11- The script 11-lists in the file lists all files in the current directory and the parent of the working directory and the /boot directory, in long format.

 12- The script 12-file_type in the file prints the type of the file named iamafile.

+13- The script 13-symbolic_linc in the file creates a symbolic link to/bin/ls, named __ls__.